Jane Austen's House Museum: Museum

-The Museum's collection includes eight music books owned by Jane Austen, with pieces transcribed in her own hand.
-In addition, among the items of Jane Austen's furniture on display at the museum are a Muzio Clementi pianoforte (dated 1813) and a Hepplewhite bureau-bookcase containing several of her works.
+The Museum's collection includes eighteen music books owned by Jane Austen, with pieces transcribed in her own hand.
+In addition, among the items of furniture on display at the museum are a Muzio Clementi pianoforte (dated 1813) similar to the piano she owned, and a Hepplewhite bureau-bookcase containing several of her works.
 The museum also has a collection of other Austen family items and furniture.

 The museum owns the only three pieces of jewellery known to have been owned by Austen, a turquoise beaded bracelet, a topaz cross, and a turquoise and gold ring.
 The gold ring had remained in Austen's family until its 2012 sale at auction to the American singer Kelly Clarkson.
 The British government placed an export ban on the ring owing to its historic importance, and the museum eventually bought the ring by the export deadline, with the help of £100,000 from an anonymous donor.
 The ring was placed on display at the museum in February 2014.

 Regular events are held at the museum, both to further appreciation of Jane Austen, and to encourage new writers.
 There are also recitals using the Clementi pianoforte and performances based on her works.